 | Mechanism | Add organisms to the system | Fuel the existing system |

-Because digestion influences energy production, both prebiotics and probiotics can play a role in supporting performance indirectly through gut health.
-Efficient fermentation supports energy availability, hydration balance, and recovery.
+Because digestion drives energy production, both prebiotics and probiotics can influence performance indirectly through gut health.

 The key difference between prebiotics and probiotics lies in how they support the digestive system.
 Probiotics introduce microorganisms, while prebiotics support the ones already present.